tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 **Mirror of Second Sight**: The items made by this Ritual can be used by others.

 **Abyss Mysticism:** Use specific rolls in specific rituals if they have them, but fall back to V20 modern AM Wits+Occult if there are no specific rolls mentioned.
-The minion limit is the pool used from the system block, or
-Wits+Occult if there are no rolls in the system block.
+The minion limit is the pool used from the system block, or Wits+Occult if there are no rolls in the system block.

-**<u>Path of Conjuring:</u>** <u>You may only conjure single objects or machines with levels 1 & 3.
+**Path of Conjuring:** You may only conjure single objects or machines with levels 1 & 3.
 These objects cannot contain liquids, pastes, or anything other than normal, uncompressed atmospheric gasses.
 The objects you conjure always take on the ambient air temperature that you are currently being exposed